AlexSD92/SalesBase/README.md

 28. Head back to Heroku and click on the 'Deploy' tab.
 29. Select your 'Deployment method' as 'GitHub'.
     - Follow the prompts to link your GitHub account.
-    - Search for the repository your created.
+    - Search for the repository you created.
     - Click 'Connect'.
 30. Head down to the 'Manual deploy' section and click on 'Deploy Branch'.
 31. Wait for Heroku to build your app and then open your app.
-32. You should view the following message 'The install worked succesfully!
+32. You should view the following message 'The install worked successfully!
 Congratulations!'.

 # Credits